learn-co-curriculum/curriculum-team/style_guide.md

 > `vim` is a powerful editor!

 First, we have an implicit value judgment (Are other editors underpowered?
-What does "power" even mean in this context?)
+What does "power" even mean in this context?).

 Versus: